Should Brand Colors be used in 2025?

 Disadvantages:

-- Lack of advanced features (color modes).
+- Lack of advanced features (colorimetric modes).

 - No advanced integration with complex design systems.